-As patients began to crave the opioids more and needed higher doses, the accompanying prescription misuse and cost of the pharmaceuticals has caused many Americans to turn to heroin as a cheaper alternative.
+As patients began to crave opioids more and needed higher doses, the accompanying prescription misuse and cost of the pharmaceuticals have caused many Americans to turn to heroin as a cheaper alternative.
 Improper use and increased dosage of opioids can suppress breathing, often resulting in death.

 How can CBD help solve the opioid crisis?

 Researchers have been exploring how cannabis and CBD could play a part in the opioid epidemic solution.
 Many studies have noted that cannabinoids have exceptional pain-relieving qualities, and some patients have reported reducing or eliminating opioid use by switching to cannabis instead.

 One recent study published in the American Journal of Psychiatry illustrates the effectiveness of using CBD to reduce the intense cravings associated with heroin addiction.
 The May 2019 study explored the use of the first FDA-approved CBD drug Epidiolex.
 One group of participants received CBD, while another received a placebo.
 The researchers assessed the effectiveness of CBD in reducing drug cravings and anxiety.
 They looked at CBD’s acute effects, as well as its short-term effects.
 The results showed that CBD had a significant effect on reducing both drug cravings and anxiety.

 How CBD affects the brain